Vincent Long Van Nguyen

-Vincent Nguyễn Văn Long OFM Conv (born 3 December 1961) is an Australian prelate of the Catholic Church.
-He was appointed the fourth Bishop of Bishop of Parramatta by Pope Francis on 5 May 2016.
+Vincent Long Van Nguyen (born 3 December 1961) is an Australian prelate of the Catholic Church.
+He was appointed the fourth Bishop of Parramatta by Pope Francis on 5 May 2016.
 He has been a bishop since 2011 after serving for several years in the leadership of the Conventual Franciscans, first in Australia and later in Rome.
 He is Australia's first Asian-born bishop and the first Vietnamese-born bishop to head a diocese outside of Vietnam.